“... just as the Son of Man did not come to be served, but to serve,"

 Christ has made us completely free and it is in His love that we are to serve - as He did, not taking advantage of anyone.

-Kingdom Servants are Believers who have put themselves forward for appointment to serve in specific ways in the Body of Christ.
+Kingdom Servants are Believers who have put themselves forward for appointment to serve in conjunction with the Kingdom Elders.

 THE FIRST SERVANTS

-The ministry of Servant had its start early on in the Believers' Kingdom life.
-Like Kingdom Elders, it did not exist before the Day of Pentecost.
+The ministry of Servant had its start early on in the Believers' Kingdom life following the Day of Pentecost.

 "... great grace was upon them all.